iterative/dvc.org/public/static/docs/api-reference/read.md

 > This is similar to the `dvc get` command in our CLI.

+No disc space is needed to save the file before loading it to memory in order to make the file accessible.

 ## Parameters

 - **`path`** - location and file name of the file in `repo`, relative to the